-Departments are encouraged to offer courses in recent trends using external experts (other than Adjunct/visiting/ guest faculty) such as industry professionals and academics from other higher learning institutes under the program elective courses and university elective courses categories.
+Departments are encouraged to offer courses in recent trends using external experts (other than Adjunct/visiting/ guest faculty) such as Clinical professionals and academics from other higher learning institutes under the program elective courses and university elective courses categories.

-5.2.1 Course offering by experts from Industry
+5.2.1 Course offering by Clinical experts

-The courses offered by experts from industry shall be in the areas currently relevant to the industry.
-These courses shall enhance the students professional competencies and give exposure to the current industry practices.
+The courses offered by experts from industry shall be in the areas currently relevant to the Clinical.
+These courses shall enhance the students professional competencies and give exposure to the current Clinical practices.
 The course content, schedule, credits and expert profile shall be approved by the Board of Studies.